 His online mission is to reach those who don’t have access to a professional grade Chinese internal medicine practice.

-Al Stone has maintained a private practice based in Santa Monica, California since he returned from China in 1998.
+Al Stone maintained a private practice based in Santa Monica, California since he returned from China in 1998.

 For Chinese medicine practitioners: